 Previous work was already done in different 3GPP WGs on energy efficiency and energy savings.
 For example, SA1 identified use cases and requirements for energy efficiency and energy saving in Release-19 and Release-20 (in TR 22.882, TR 22.883, and TS 22.261).
-Energy efficiency and energy saving is a critical in 5G.
-The potential to deploy systems in areas without a reliable energy source requires new methods of managing energy consumption not only in the UEs but throughout all components of the 5G system.
+Energy efficiency and energy saving is a critical feature in 5G.
+The potential to deploy 5G systems in areas without a reliable energy source requires new methods of managing energy consumption not only in the UEs but throughout all components of the 5G system.
 Such use cases and requirements have application layer impacts.

 In SA2, Release-19 study on 5GS Enhancement for Energy Efficiency and Energy Saving is completed with solutions introduced in TR 23.700-66.
 The study in SA2 focus on potential enhancements to the 5G System that improve energy efficiency, including framework for network energy consumption exposure, enhancements to subscription and policy control to enable network energy savings as service criteria, and general 5G System enhancements which do not rule out impact on the UE.
+A new network function, EIF, is introduced to enable consumer (e.g. NF, AF) to subscribe for energy consumption information of required granularities (UE, PDU session and/or QoS flow).

 SA4 Release-19 study on Media Energy Consumption Exposure and Evaluation Framework is ongoing, with solutions introduced in TR 26.942.
 The study aims to identify sustainable media metrics, architectural impacts (APIs), functional extensions required for SA4 service enablers and evaluate the feasibility of an evaluation framework to facilitate efficient energy use and energy saving for media services.

-The work on the energy efficiency topics of 5G in SA5 started from Release-16, and continuuntil now in Release-19 work.
+The work on the energy efficiency topics of 5G in SA5 started from Release-16, and continues until now in Release-19 work.
 As defined in TS 28.310, TS 28.552, TS 28.554, and TR 28.880, etc., SA5 focus on defining use cases, requirements, and solutions for the measurement of the energy efficiency of NG-RAN, 5G Core and network slicing and for the optimization of the energy efficiency.